Frequently Asked Questions

 When can organizations apply to the Foundation?

 Beginning in 2017 the Boston Scientific Foundation will accept grant applications twice annually, based on focus area.
-Currently, the Foundation does not have deadlines; grant applications are evaluated throughout the year as they are received.

 Please take note of this important change.

 January 1 - April 1 Health Applications Accepted